 Join the Micro-Collectives

-Each year, we invite interested participants to apply to educational micro-collectives comprised of multiple educational generations (see below).
-These micro-collectives function as our primary unit of preparation and transformation.
-Over the course of each year, micro-collective members will attend Freedom Seminars at the University of Pittsburgh, semi-annual symposia, and various lectures and presentations on Black educational knowledge traditions and history.
-Members will also participate in a a full micro-collective dialogic study model and will develop small group research presentations based upon shared work.
+Each year, we invite interested participants to apply to join our micro-collectives, which are groups of four individuals from each generation below.
+Over the course of each year, micro-collective members will enroll in Freedom Seminars at the University of Pittsburgh and the course Black Educational Thought taught by Dr. Elon Dancy II, and will attend various lectures, workshops, and discussions on Black educational histories and knowledge traditions.
+Members will also participate in a dialogic model of study to develop small group research presentations based upon shared work and interests.